-Shareholders who intend to put forward their enquiries about the Company to the Board could send their enquiries to the headquarters of the Company at 10th Floor, Air China Century Building, Building No.1, No. 40 Xiaoyun Road, Chaoyang District, Beijing, the PRC.
+Shareholders who intend to put forward their enquiries about the Company to the Board could send their enquiries to the headquarters of the Company at Units 2101-2109, Air China Century Building, Building No.1, No. 40 Xiaoyun Road, Chaoyang District, Beijing, the PRC.

-CHANGE IN CONSTITUTIONAL DOCUMENTS
+CONSTITUTIONAL DOCUMENTS

-There has been no amendments to the Articles during the Reporting Period.
+There have been no amendments to the Articles during the Reporting Period.